PaperSubmissionCode/UDOR/README.md

 python modularity_metrics_cal.py
 ```

-*Note: If you use your trained model, please check which segment represents 0 digits and which is 1 digit.
-According to this discovery, you should change the mask setting in ```main_generateSingleTest_Offset.py``` and change which is 0,1 representation in modularity calculation  file ```modularity_metrics_cal.py``` for forwarding metrics calculation correctly.*
+*Note: With the newly trained model, please check the corresponding relationship between  each part of the representation and each object category.
+According to the corresponding relationship, you should change the mask setting in ```main_generateSingleTest_Offset.py``` .
+With the newly generated testing dataset, the  file ```modularity_metrics_cal.py```  will  calculate the modularity scores correctly.*

 ## Pattern-Design Experiments

-Here, we set unitLength=9 as the example.
-The each part of the representation can be set to any integer  that is large than 0.
+Here, we set 'unitLength=9' as an example.
+The part length can be set to any integer  that is large than 0.

 ### Datasets